-This 'Harry Potter' Battle Of Hogwarts Theory Will Make Every Muggle Gasp
+This New 'Harry Potter' Theory About The Battle Of Hogwarts Will Make Muggles Gasp

 Pottermania has returned, starting with the 2016 debut of Fantastic Beasts and Where to Find Them, as well as Harry Potter and the Cursed Child.
 But that was only the beginning, as last year began a series of 20th-anniversary milestones for the original novels.
 These anniversaries have fans hurrying back to their bookshelves and their Blu-ray players to relive the series again, and some are noticing details they missed the first dozen times.
 In particular, one set of details has given rise to a new Harry Potter "Battle Of Hogwarts" theory which is causing more than just Gryffindors to scream.